And now for the details.

 The company had a corporate objective to get all its data out of on-premises datacenter with a strict deadline to make this happen.
 The team had moved its 40 Microsoft SQL Server hosts to Google Cloud, but they kept hitting throughput limitations.
 With the deadline bearing down on them, the team knew they didn’t have time to refactor their SQL databases and needed a way to get faster performance on Google Cloud as quickly as possible.

 To help give the customer a performance boost, Google Cloud brought in its partner, Silk.
-The Silk Cloud DB Virtualization Platform sits between customers’ workloads and the cloud and delivers up to 10x faster performance without changing a thing about the underlying applications or infrastructure.
+Silk is software-defined cloud storage that sits between customers’ workloads and the cloud and delivers up to 10x faster performance without changing a thing about the underlying applications or infrastructure.
 Silk does this using rich enterprise data services — such as data replication, zero-footprint snapshots, and deduplication.
 With always-on availability and unbreakable data resiliency, Silk is the ideal solution for customers who are looking to move their most mission-critical data to the cloud.

 0.2 ms faster than the company’s previous on-prem solution, the results from the test drive of Silk were so dramatic that the customer immediately pushed the platform into production.
 Not only that, Silk offered 3.2 GB/s throughput per SQL host (with up to 4 SQL hosts living on each Silk data pod).
 Not only were all performance limitations on Google Cloud eliminated with Silk, but the customer was also able to make their cloud resources more cost efficient: Silk’s data services offered the company 3:1 data reduction allowing them to make the most of their current cloud resources.